 The effect of childhood sensations in memory functioning

 In a young child, there are no preset knowledge or social-cultural factors.
 There are only sensations.

-In the behaviour of the small child, we call his (preverbal) tendency, characterised by a mixture of wonder, curiosity and questioning: pre-thinking.
+In the behavior of the small child, we call his (preverbal) tendency, characterized by a mixture of wonder, curiosity, and questioning: pre-thinking.
 (José Carlos Ruiz Sánchez, El Arte de Pensar )

 The structure of pre-thought will play a special role in what we unconsciously choose to include or exclude from our memory in our adult lives.

 The role of memory in therapy

 A delicate and essential part of therapy is asking someone to tell us what they remember about their childhood.
 Family, friends, school, and everything else that plays a crucial role; creating a context around which new impressions are organized.

 The therapist will need to be aware that the further back in time our childhood is, the more the memories are altered.

 Objective knowledge of the role of childhood will only be useful to the therapist when the patient remembers real situations from his or her childhood.
 This is often more difficult than we think, precisely because the environment of childhood is overshadowed by many changes in our memories.

 The reason for delving deeper into this issue is to understand the structure of the pre-thinking matrix that this specific person has created around his or her parents.

 This may shed sudden light on more recent relationships in which, for example, a certain pattern, through the subconscious, seems to be repeating itself.

 A complex investigation

 In order to study the patient’s memory as part of therapy, the therapist needs several levels of general knowledge :

 – The biology of the body, in particular the different functions of the organs.